ESRC SeNSS studentships

 And also the SeNSS consortium webpage.

-The following are also helpful and attached at the bottom of this page:
+The following are also helpful and are attached in the Files box at the bottom of this page:

 - Guide for Applicants